stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ### Use pipx To Install Python Applications

 Always use [pipx](https://github.com/pypa/pipx) to install Python applications, rather than _pip_.
 This ensures that each application has the correct libraries.
-Unlike *pip*, *pipx* automatically installs the libraries for each application into a separate [Python virtual environment](https://docs.python.org/3/tutorial/venv.html).
+Unlike _pip_, _pipx_ automatically installs the libraries for each application into a separate [Python virtual environment](https://docs.python.org/3/tutorial/venv.html).

-The Python Packaging Authority maintain *pipx*, but it is not included with Python.
-You can install *pipx* with Homebrew on macOS, or with your system package manager on Linux.
+The Python Packaging Authority maintain _pipx_, but it is not included with Python.
+You can install _pipx_ with Homebrew on macOS, or with your system package manager on Linux.

 > [PEP 668 - Marking Python base environments as “externally managed”](https://peps.python.org/pep-0668/#guide-users-towards-virtual-environments) recommends that users install Python applications with pipx.

+## Developing Python Projects

 ### Use Virtual Environments for Development